Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 A better program would have converted the input to lower case before making the check.
 Rating: poor.

 ### Example 3.5 prompt: Write a Java program that reads a 4-bit binary number from the keyboard as a string and then converts it into decimal.
 For example, if the input is 1100, the output should be 12.
 (Hint: Break the string into substrings and then convert each substring to a value for a single bit.
 If the bits are b0, b1, b2, and b3, the decimal equivalent is 8b0 + 4b1 + 2b2 + b3.).
-Take input from user.
+Take input from user.[2]

 ### Generated Code:
 ```